tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ### MsgDepositWithinBatch

-To deposit coins into existing `Pool`, the depositor must escrow `DepositCoins` into `LiquidityModuleEscrowAccount`.
+To deposit coins into an existing `Pool`, the depositor must escrow `DepositCoins` into `LiquidityModuleEscrowAccount`.

 ### MsgWithdrawWithinBatch

-To withdraw coins from `Pool`, the withdrawer must escrow `PoolCoin` into `LiquidityModuleEscrowAccount`.
+To withdraw coins from a `Pool`, the withdrawer must escrow `PoolCoin` into `LiquidityModuleEscrowAccount`.

 ### MsgSwapWithinBatch

-To request a coin swap, swap requestor must escrow `OfferCoin` into `LiquidityModuleEscrowAccount`.
+To request a coin swap, the swap requestor must escrow `OfferCoin` into `LiquidityModuleEscrowAccount`.

 ## LiquidityPoolBatch Execution